Statement of Encouragement

 1998 Higher Education Act

-The 1998 Higher Education Act requires 'all post-secondary institutions to make a good-faith effort to distribute voter registration forms to each degree- or certificate-seeking student who attends classes on campus.'
-The forms, which are supplied by each state, must be distributed before the registration cut-off date for every federal and gubernatorial election, as well as special elections for federal office.
+The 1998 Higher Education Act requires all post-secondary institutions to distribute voter registration forms to each degree or certificate-seeking on-campus student.
+The forms, which are supplied by each state, must be distributed before the registration cut-off date for every election, as well as special elections for federal office.

 Title IV - Student Assistance, Part G - General Provisions